Zighhi/Zynth/README.md

 # Zynth

-This project was my Bachelor's degree endeavor, where I designed a monophonic and semi-modular Digitally Controlled Analog Sound Synthesizer named **The Zynth**.
+This was my Bachelor's degree project, where I designed a monophonic and semi-modular Digitally Controlled Analog Sound Synthesizer named **The Zynth**.

 ## Key Components